HR-Gh/AI-Quantum-AM/README.md

 Hope this can combine  Materials Engineering, Physics, Math and Computer Science and Engineering (AI and QAI).

-We are wellcome to collaborations!
+We are welcome to collaborations!